 Reciprocal Borrowing Policy

-The Pickens County Library System will offer residents of any contiguous county borrowing privileges for all circulation materials at all its service points provided that residents of Pickens County are afforded the same borrowing privileges in all that county’s public library service points.
+The Pickens County Library System will offer residents of any contiguous county borrowing privileges for all circulation materials, with the exception of downloadable items, at all its service points provided that residents of Pickens County are afforded the same borrowing privileges in all that county’s public library service points.
 In providing this privilege, it is understood that these out of county residents will agree to abide by all borrowing rules of the Pickens County Library just as Pickens County residents would be required to abide by the rules of any contiguous county library offering them borrowing privileges.

 Greenville County - May 17, 2001